ChynieceM/Reading-Notes/201/Class02/README.md

 `&&` -- AND allows you to chain 2 or more expression so that all of them have to indivudally evaluate to `true` for the whole expression to evaluate to true.

-`||` -- OR allows you to tchain together 2 or more expressions so that 1 or more have to individually evaluate to `true` for the whole expression to return to `true`.
+`||` -- OR allows you to chain together 2 or more expressions so that 1 or more have to individually evaluate to `true` for the whole expression to return to `true`.

 ## How to use Git

 [how to use git](https://chris.beams.io/posts/git-commit/)